50k-Customs/Wheels-Pack/base/readme.txt

 ### CHANGELOG FOR LATEST VERSION

-- adopted to 1.19 standards with mod description files
+- 10 new rims with safety rings

 ### CREDITS